Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 How To Make Tater Tot Cowboy Casserole?

-Heat oil in a big skillet and cook the onions until they look softened and translucent — about 4 minutes.
+- Cook the Beef Base: Heat oil in a big skillet and cook the onions until they look softened and translucent, about 4 minutes.
 Then add the ground beef and break it apart.
 Don’t overthink it.
 Just stir occasionally until browned.

-Stir in the pinto beans, tomatoes with green chiles, and corn.
+- Build That Creamy Filling: Stir in the pinto beans, tomatoes with green chiles, and corn.
 Heat it through, then remove from the burner and add the sour cream and half the cheese.
 Stir until it’s creamy, saucy, cozy-looking.
-If it looks slightly messy, perfect — that’s the energy.
+If it looks slightly messy, perfect, that’s the energy.

-Pour your filling into the baking dish.
+- Assemble the Casserole: Pour your filling into the baking dish.
 Sprinkle the rest of the cheese on top.
 Then line up the Tater Tots.
 Or don’t line them up.
-I try every time, but halfway through I get chaotic and just scatter them like confetti.
+I try every time, but halfway through, I get chaotic and just scatter them like confetti.

 Want To Save This Recipe?